barsoom/attr_extras/README.md

 ### `method_object :fooable?, :foo`<br>

-Defines a `.fooable?` class method that takes one argument (`foo`) and delegates to an instance method that can access `foo` as a private reader.
+Defines a `.fooable?` class method that takes arguments (`foo`) and delegates to an instance method that can access those arguments as private readers.

 This is useful for [method objects](http://refactoring.com/catalog/replaceMethodWithMethodObject.html):